 Yes.
 You have the right to choose your site of care.

-We offer treatment at a lower cost than hospital settings, while providing privacy, convenience, and enhanced relaxation.
+We provide privacy, convenience, and enhanced relaxation.
 If you’re already receiving infusion therapy at a hospital or other facility and want to transfer your care to Infusion for Health, we strive to make the process as simple and stress-free as possible.
-Contact us online or call us at (805) 719-3700 and we’ll get started coordinating with your doctor and insurance.
+Contact us online or call us at (888) 777-1945 and we’ll get started coordinating with your doctor and insurance.

 Absolutely.
 You keep your same physician and we become an extension of your care team.